northern china • mid seventeenth century

 Master Lo had over a thousand students with several students of note.
 Among them was Chun Chin Yee, Chu Chi Man, Kwock Cho Chui and Wong Hun Fun.
 Many of the students of Master Lo became members of the armed forces and helped to spread Praying Mantis throughout China.
 With the outbreak of World War II, Lo left Shanghai to return to Shangdong Province.
 There he passed of natural causes.

 His decendents have spread the art throughout the world.
 Wong Hun Fun, Chu Chi Man and their disciples continue to seek to teach others in some way fulfilling the wish of the founder, Wong Long, that the practitioners of Praying Mantis be as many as can see the stars.

 Authentic Kung-Fu schools do not stress tournament competition for either form or tournament sparring.
 Far too many Chinese martial arts schools today have become no more than “form schools” where performance of routines is equated with martial ability.
 Nothing could be further from the truth.
 Though physical health, mental well being, and character development are quite possible from such a pursuit the ability to apply the art should not be minimized or one of the facets that have made Kung-Fu legendary is lost.

-Students at Authentic Kung-Fu take Chi Xing Tong Long or Seven Star Praying Mantis style of Kung-Fu following the pragmatic Wong Hun Fun tradition.
+Students at Authentic Kung Fu take Chi Xing Tong Long or Seven Star Praying Mantis style of Kung-Fu following the pragmatic Wong Hun Fun tradition.
 Sifu Steve Cottrell continues that training path in order to maximize the effectiveness of training time so that it produces the clearest, most efficient kinesthetic programming and hence the fastest most effective reactions.
 As any soldier will tell you, correct repetition is the key to combat effectiveness.
-That is hard to do when you practice contradictory methods.